-This is going to be one of the most important international conferences ever on the future of the planet in Glasgow in November.
+This is going to be one of the most important international conferences ever on the future of the planet in Glasgow from 1-12 November.
 Lots of groups are already planning action so this page is work in progress.

 COP26 is an international summit under the United Nations Framework Convention on Climate Change.
 The United Kingdom in partnership with Italy, will be the host.

 The aim is to keep global temperatures rises below 1.5ﹾ and to build on the 2015 Paris Agreement with more ambitious commitments and measures to reduce carbon emissions and stop futher climate change – so that all our children and future generations can enjoy a future in a sustainable world.

 This is a big moment – we can still keep climate change in check – just – IF we act now.
 If we wait any longer it may be too late.